 By day the Academy offers Exum-guided tours with Arc’teryx athletes and clinics covering everything from “How to Ski a New Line” to backcountry photography.
 By night the Academy hosts happy hours, movie premiers, live music, and even a “JACKSON EXPOSED” photography contest challenging six pros to “capture the essence of the backcountry ski and snowboard culture that surrounds the Tetons.”

-This “captured essence” will be bottled up and used to sell more Arc’teryx outerwear, Exum-guided adventures, Atomic skis, Scarpa boots, Suunto watches, Yeti coolers, and assorted other products sold by the Academy’s dozen or so corporate sponsors.
+This “captured essence” will be used to sell more Arc’teryx outerwear, Exum adventures, Atomic skis, Scarpa boots, Suunto watches, Yeti coolers, and assorted other products profitting the Academy’s dozen or so corporate sponsors.
 The Academy is also supported by the controversial 4JH Lodging Tax, which uses public funds to attract more visitors to Jackson Hole amidst already record-setting crowds.

 The Academy has been heavily promoted in the ski media, and even has it’s own social media app.
 Craftily marketed as an educational, community-oriented experience, the Academy is also a corporate spectacle exploiting the Tetons and disrespecting local backcountry ski culture and ethics.

-For example, as I experienced firsthand last Saturday, Exum and the Academy profited handsomely by running 8 groups of 6-10 skiers up one mountain simultaneously.
+For example, as I experienced firsthand, Exum and the Academy profited handsomely by running 8 groups of 6-10 skiers up one mountain simultaneously last Saturday.
 Isolated, smaller groups of 2-5 are more typical of guided ski tours in Tetons.

 But hey, let’s look at the bright side: the Academy served free beer from 4-6 at their nightly happy hour events!